GATE Biotechnology Syllabus 2026: Download BT Syllabus PDF, Check Weightage & Previous year papers

 Also Read

-GATE BT Syllabus Exam Pattern 2026
+GATE Biotechnology Syllabus Exam Pattern 2026

 The GATE Biotechnology paper consists of three types of questions: multiple-type questions (MCQs), multiple-select questions (MSQs), and numerical-answer type (NAT) questions.